alexjungaalto/MachineLearningCoaching/README.md

 ## Testimonials

-> "Dr. Jung's sessions were transformative, making advanced AI concepts digestible and applicable to my work as a manager in tech."
+> "As summary, Alex has been very successful in renewing the basics of machine learningteaching.
+The courses that he has created have had major role in raising the understandingof machine learning in various industry fields."
-> – Executive Education Participant
+> – Vice-Head of Department for Teaching

-> "His coaching helped me navigate the challenges of supervising my first thesis students.
-I now feel confident in my role as an advisor."
+> "I learnt to know Alex in 2015 in my earlier role, VP Education of Aalto University, when Alex joined thefaculty of Aalto University School of Science as an Assistant Professor.
+My first impression was hisdedication and passion to create powerful learning experience to all his students.
+It was no surprisethat the student feedback was extremely positive since day one."
-> – Academic Mentee
+> – Former VP Education of Aalto University

 ---

 ## Tools and Methodologies

-- **Platforms**: JupyterHub, Python, MyCourses, YouTube.
-- **Techniques**:
+- Tailored case studies
 - Project-based learning and coding exercises.
 - Interactive quizzes for real-time feedback.
 - Structured goal-setting for coaching sessions.

 ---